 One of the recurring themes I encounter when I teach jazz is repertoire—which standard songs should players know?
 Is there a canon of must-know jazz tunes, and does an improvising musician need to have a large command of American-style jazz repertoire to effectively offer something new on the modern improvised music scene?

-In contrast to learning tunes from records or other musicians, I’ve noticed another trend lately: I’ve experienced both student and professional players using iPhones or iPads to read tunes in lessons and even on gigs.
+In contrast to learning tunes from records or other musicians, I’ve noticed another trend in the past couple of years: I regularly see both student and professional players using iPhones or iPads to read tunes in lessons and even on gigs.
 I don’t know if that’s a bad thing, especially in a lesson—but it’s different than the way I learned to play standards.
-Using an iPad as a folio to carry original tunes to a gig is a great convenience, but it becomes a crutch if a player calls up every standard on the gadget just because he can’t remember “where the bridge goes.”
+Using an iPad as a folio to carry original tunes to a gig is a huge convenience, but it becomes a crutch if a player calls up every standard on the gadget just because he can’t remember “where the bridge goes.”
 I would contend that if a player is reading a tune chorus after chorus, he’s not learning the tune, rather just playing with the eyes and reading the chart—over and over.

 It’s less work to pull out an iPad or phone and play a tune from the PDF fake book.
 But this means that the player is playing visually, and not using their ears as much as they could.
 Musicians should be learning tunes from recordings (as in, just put on the recording and learn to play along with it), but most of the time due to convenience, rehearsal time constraints, laziness, or fear of making a mistake, many musicians seem to prefer just reading a chart.
 Another issue for consideration is that some electronic fake books are legal (iReal Book), some are in a legal gray zone (a PDF copy of an illegal fake book) and some are downright illegal (PDF collections of Sher, Aebersold, Hal Leonard, etc. that you didn’t purchase).
 But this post is about repertoire rather than law.